June 2, 2017 | Last updated: January 7, 2019

 Usually your code requires compilation.
 Buddy allows you to build applications in Docker containers, which are more or less similar to virtual machines.
 The user defines what tool would be used during building the application and what commands would be executed.

 Very often you will need to perform certain operations on the server where you deployed your application, e.g. database update or service restart.
 All you need to do in Buddy is adding an SSH action, where you define the connection data and operations you want to perform.
-In our example we will connect with the server and restart the application.
+In our example we will connect with the server and restart the application: Adding the SSH action

 Of course you should inform your users that the service is offline for maintenance instead of leaving them with a website churning out downtime errors.
 Thus, we are going to add two more SSH actions to our pipeline that will take care of notifying them the solution is currently unavailable: